vinayamsnl/Vinay-Portfolio/README.md

 # [Project 3: Customer engagement analysis (Logistic Regression)](https://github.com/vinayamsnl/Customer-Analysis-Project)

-* In this example I analysed a fin-tech customers and transactions data to analyse their customers usage patterns
+* In this case study I analysed a fin-tech customers and transactions data to analyse their customers usage patterns
 * Prepared analysis data using customers data, transaction data, notification data and device data to get insight into customers usage patterns and engagement levels
 * Performed exploratory data analysis to identify the important features effecting the customer engagment using Weight of Evidence (WOE) and Information Value(IV)
 * Performed variable binning for categorical variables with large number of categories